-- Traditionally, algorithm design focuses on fast computation when data is stored in an efficiently accessible centralized manner (e.g., in RAM on a single machine). - Massive data sets require storage in a distributed manner or processing in a continuous stream.
+- Traditionally, algorithm design focuses on fast computation when data is stored in an efficiently accessible centralized manner (e.g., RAM on one machine). - Massive data sets require storage in a distributed manner or processing in a continuous stream.

-• Even 'simple' problems become very difficult in this setting.
+• Even 'simple' problems can become very difficult in this setting.